 Baños de Ebro / Elciego: vineyards located in the border between La Rioja and Álava.
 Bodegas Berceo has vineyards in several areas:

 Next to the river we can find the pre-phylloxeric, which has a great value.
 As its name says, this vineyard is previous to the appearance of the phylloxera.
 These vines are older than 170 years, which provide a selected and unique production.
 Depending on the year, up to 5.400 bottles can be produced.
 The vines are in bush, on a sandy soil.
 Because of this, the phylloxera did not affect these vineyards.
-Harvest is made manually in boxes of 20 kilos each.
+Harvest is done manually in boxes of 20 kilos each.
 Varieties: Tempranillo

 The rest of the vineyards located in Baños de Ebro are in a higher altitude, in Elciego.
 They are called “the vineyards from the 36” due to the year when they were planted (1936).
-These vineyards are older than 80 years old, and harvest is made manually.
+These vineyards are older than 80 years old, and harvest is done manually.
 It has a limited production of 28000 bottles coming from its 8 hectares of vineyard.
 Planted in bush, on a ferrous clay soil.
 Varieties: Viura and Tempranillo.

 Sojuela: Rioja Alta area.
 Vineyards planted in bush, which are older than 25 years.
 These are planted in a ferrous clay and stone soil, with a Mediterranean influence.
 They are placed at 500 meters high.
-Harvesting is made manually.
+Harvesting is done manually.
 Varieties: Mazuelo.

 Medrano: Rioja Alta area.
 Vineyards older than 30 years old, planted in bush in ferrous stone soil.
 Its red color is to be highlighted.
 Manual harvesting.
-Varieties: Tempranillo, garnacha and viura.
+Varieties: Tempranillo, Garnacha and Viura.

 Each of these features are shown in the personality that each wine boasts.

-“These are medium-bodied wines, with medium structure and the characteristic acidity of the wines elaborated in Rioja Alta.
+“These are medium-bodied wines, with medium structure and the acidic characteristic of the wines elaborated in Rioja Alta.
 They have a flavor of wood but the fruit dominates, something which is ideal to let them evolve” -Primitivo Gurpegui.